berangerthomas/StellaScript/README.md

 This method ensures that each chunk sent for transcription contains coherent conversational context, improving the accuracy and readability of the output.

-### 5. Output Formatting: Transcription vs. Subtitle
+### 5. Output formatting: transcription vs. subtitle

 The final output format is controlled by the `--mode` argument, which dictates how text segments are presented.